Gavin Peers: Career

-In December 2022, Peers was announced as first-team coach at Longford Town.
+In December 2022, Peers was announced as first-team coach at Longford Town in a role he remained at until resigning in April 2024.

 International career

 Peers, a former youth international was selected by Pat Fenlon for the Republic of Ireland national under-23 football team in 2007 and on his only appearance scored the opening goal against Slovakia.

 In 2010, he was selected for the League of Ireland XI for the opening game at the Aviva Stadium.